alex17-sys/stdlib-sniper/docs/data_structures/queues_stacks/stack_list.md

+---
+title: Use List as Stack (LIFO)
+description: Zero-dependency Python snippets for using a list as a stack (Last-In, First-Out) with the standard library.
+keywords: LIFO, clear, data-structures, error-handling, list, peek, pop, push, safe, size, stack
+---

 # Use List as Stack (LIFO)

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for using a list as a stack (Last-In, First-Out) with the standard library.

 4 snippets available in this sub-category.